 3 – Grub Pile

 Though the cowboys of yesteryears called their meals “grub piles,” which they often received at chuckwagons, The Diamond Horseshoe isn’t serving messy heaps of beans and meat.
-Naturally, popular Western dishes inspired the menu, but the chefs transformed ingredients once consumed on the trail into delicious cuisine.
+Naturally, popular Western dishes inspired the menu, but the chef’s transformed ingredients once consumed on the trail into delicious cuisine.
 Start off with a course of salad for everyone with a chipotle-ranch house dressing and a platter of moist cornbread.
 You can expect braised beef, sliced turkey, smoked sausages, and BBQ pulled pork for your main entrees with sides of corn on the cob, cowboy beans, and macaroni and cheese.
-For dessert, you’ll be served a campfire brownie with its chocolate and toasted marshmallow toppings bringing back memories of roasting s’mores over an open fire.
-These current offerings taste delicious, but make sure you check the menu at The Diamond Horseshoe regularly before you arrive, as Disney has experimented with and altered it since opening to the public in March of 2016.
+For dessert, you’ll find options such as Campfire Apple Cake and Layered Cherry Cheesecake.
+These current offerings taste delicious but make sure you check the menu at The Diamond Horseshoe regularly before you arrive, as Disney has experimented with and altered it since opening to the public in March of 2016.

 2 – Helpings

-Besides the flavorful dishes being served, the great thing about the menu is that you can try everything.
+Besides the flavorful dishes being served, the great thing about the all-you-can-eat option is that you can try everything.
 Disney reimagined this restaurant as an all-you-care-to-eat dining hall in honor of the robust appetites of cowboys on the trail.
-Just as cowboys need sustenance to herd cattle across large areas of country, your family members need nourishment to energize themselves for activities at Magic Kingdom.
+Just as cowboys need sustenance to herd cattle across large areas of the country, your family members need nourishment to energize themselves for activities at Magic Kingdom.
 Those having trouble deciding which entrée to try find this arrangement satisfying, since they can have them all.
 Those with large appetites should make sure they have room to loosen their belts.
+If you have a smaller appetite or have been snacking all day, don’t worry, you are free to order individual items as well.

 1 – Paying Up